 - Slow down – boat strikes are a frequent source of injuries for marine mammals and endangered sea turtles.

 - Dispose of trash properly, particularly plastics and plastic bags.
 Marine animals can confuse trash with a food source or become entangled.

 - Do not release balloons.
 Balloons can fall into bodies of water where animals confuse them for a food source or become entangled in them.

 - Never dispose of fishing line or nets in the water.

 - If a beachgoer spots a stranded animal they are required by law to keep their distance, and encouraged to call the Stranding Hotline at 1-800-628-9944 to report the animal to the Maryland Natural Resource Police.

 The National Aquarium is a member of the Northeast Region of the National Stranding Network through an agreement with the National Oceanic and Atmospheric Administration (NOAA) Fisheries Service.
-MARP staff and volunteers respond to animal strandings 24 hours a day in the coastal areas of Virginia, Maryland and Delaware, and have returned more than 80 marine animals back to their natural environment.
+Animal Rescue staff and volunteers respond to animal strandings 24 hours a day in the coastal areas of Virginia, Maryland and Delaware, and have returned more than 80 marine animals back to their natural environment.